 Everything you need to know about printing with photo paper, paper finishes, size and weight.

 Digitally sharing and storing photos is king in today’s photography world.
-However, looking at your photo on a screen doesn’t even come close to the feeling of physically holding your favourite snaps.

 There’s a HUGE range of photo paper finishes; so many that it can be confusing to know what each finish will look like.